HaxeFoundation/HaxeManual/md/manual/type-system-generic.md

 ## 3.3 Generic

-Usually, the Haxe Compiler generates only a single class or function, even if it has type parameters.
-This results in a natural abstraction, where the code generator for the target language has to assume that a type parameter could be of any type.
-The generated code then might have to perform some type checks, which can be detrimental to performance.
+Usually, the Haxe Compiler generates only a single class or function even if it has type parameters.
+This results in a natural abstraction where the code generator for the target language has to assume that a type parameter could be of any type.
+The generated code then might have to perform some type checks which can be detrimental to performance.

 A class or function can be made **generic** by attributing it with the `:generic` [metadata](lf-metadata.md).
 This causes the compiler to emit a distinct class/function per type parameter combination with mangled names.
 A specification like this can yield a boost in performance-critical code portions on [static targets](dictionary.md#define-static-target) at the cost of a larger output size: